 Q: In the broadest and briefest terms, what is strokes gained and what does it accomplish?

 In brief, strokes gained is a detailed quantification of each stroke played as it relates to par.
-Each position (Tee, Fairway, Rough, Sand) and distance from the hole has what we to as a “down-in” value.
+Each position (Tee, Fairway, Rough, Sand) and distance from the hole has what we refer to as a “down-in” value.
 This is the exact number of shots it takes for the scratch golfer to hole out.

 Picture a large board with the image of a golf hole.
 As one moves from place to place, closer to the hole, they land on smaller down-in values.
 The bigger and more positive the jumps, the more strokes that are gained.